Tis’ the season to be jolly careful about your environmental impact. Here’s how to go green this Christmas, while also saving some money

 1. Rent, recycle or reuse your tree

 If you can’t rent, buy a potted spruce and grow it in your garden for reuse each year.
-Or buy a FSC-certified tree to ensure it’s from a well-managed forest and recycle it properly – most councils recycle trees by turning them into chippings, reducing their carbon footprint by up to 80 per cent compared with sending them to landfill.
+Or buy a FSC-certified tree to ensure it’s from a well-managed forest and recycle it properly – most councils recycle trees by turning them into chippings, reducing their carbon footprint by up to 80% compared with sending them to landfill.

 Plastic trees, which can only go to landfill, have double the carbon footprint of a real tree.
 If you already have one, keep using it though.